polo23333/GemiNet2333/README.md

 ### Unity

-You can use GemiNet in Unity via NugetForUnity.
-For details, see the [Unity](#unity-1) section.
+You can use GemiNet in Unity by using [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity).
+For details, please refer to the NuGetForUnity README.

 ## Quick Start